bfoley4/OOFinalProject/documentation.md

       Console.WriteLine("Hello");
       Console.WriteLine("World!");

-2. How are name spaces used?
 * Swift and C#: Shorten code lines into more compact statements.
 Console.WriteLine()... instead of System.Console.WriteLine()...
   Provide context to the compiler to allow you to create classes unrestricted.
 (A class named Console)

 ### Types
-1. What types does the language support?
  * Swift: In Swift, there are two kinds of types: named types and compound types.
    - Named type: Type that can be given a particular name when defined.
 Includes classes, structures enumerations, and protocols.
 In C#, instances of a user-defined class named Dog have the type Dog.
 The Swift standard library also defines many commonly used name types; arrays, dictionaries, and optional values.
    - Compound type: Type without a name, defined in the language itself.

   * C#: